What You Should Consider Before Buying an Old House

 "We additionally advise our clients to rigorously check current neighborhood and zoning regulations," said Schulman.
 "Some older homes have restrictions on renovations or exterior changes to maintain historical integrity."

-Schulman explained that many older homes can be grandfathered into old regulations and can be taller or larger than what the current regulations allow.
-If a buyer were to redesign them or if a natural disaster wiped them out, the house would have to conform to the new regulations.
+Many older homes can be grandfathered into old regulations and can be taller or larger than current regulations allow.
+If you redesign them or if a natural disaster destroys them, the house would have to conform to new regulations, potentially limiting your rebuilding options.

 Older homes can have outdated electrical wiring that is dangerous.
 Aluminum wire is known for overheating and starting electrical fires and may need to be replaced.
 Additionally, the electrical panel installed in the home might not be able to keep up with the electrical load of modern appliances and technology.